 The Self-employment Income Support Scheme (SEISS) is a temporary scheme set up by the government to help self-employed people get through the coronavirus pandemic.

-It was initially designed to cover three months, paying out one lump sum to those affected, but it’s been extended to provide another three payments.
+It was initially designed to cover three months, paying out one lump sum to those affected, but it was soon extended to provide further payments.

-The government’s Self-employment Income Support Scheme (SEISS) might be described as the self-employed version of the Coronavirus Job Retention Scheme (CJRS) for employed people.
+The government’s Self-employment Income Support Scheme (SEISS) can be described as the self-employed version of the Coronavirus Job Retention Scheme (CJRS) for employed people.

 The amount available under the SEISS has varied for each payment:

-At the end of 2020, SEISS was extended, with two more grants announced to cover the self-employed until April 2021.
+The government extended SEISS at the end of 2020 to cover the self-employed until April 2021.

-If your average trading profit is £51,000, for example, you can then divide that by 12 to work out how much SEISS will cover you for three months.
-Here’s an example at the 80 per cent level for the third grant:
+As an example, if your average trading profit is £45,000, you can then divide that by 12 to work out how much SEISS will cover you for three months.
+Here’s an example at the 80 per cent level for the fourth grant:

 If you’re a sole trader, HMRC will work out your trading profit after allowable business expenses.
 They’ll do this by adding any losses brought forward from previous tax years to the amount shown on your tax return as ‘total taxable profits from this business’.